NextronSystems/asgard-manual/administration/status.rst

      - Overall status of the Management Center, general errors and warnings
    * - Audit
      - Containing user login/logout and changes done over the UI
-   * - ASGARD Agent and Service Controller
+   * - ASGARD Agent
      - Status of the agents deployed on assets
-   * - ASGARD Agent and Service Controller Access Log
+   * - ASGARD Agent Access Log
-     - Logs of agents and service controllers communicating with the Management Center
+     - Logs of agents communicating with the Management Center
    * - THOR via Syslog
      - Received syslog events of THOR scans.
 Partial results if a scan did not complete
    * - THOR via Syslog (Scan Start, Licensing, Completion only)